ChatGPT Suicide Lawsuit

 Eventually, Joe lost his job and began using ChatGPT more intensely.
 After several attempts to stop using the product and multiple crises, Joe died by suicide.

-If you or a loved one experienced serious harm linked to ChatGPT, you may have grounds for legal action.
-SMVLC can review your situation, determine whether you have a strong claim against OpenAI, and guide your family through the next steps.
+If your loved one took their own life by suicide after an unhealthy use of ChatGPT, you may have grounds for legal action.
+SMVLC can review your situation, determine whether you have a strong ChatGPT suicide claim against OpenAI, and guide your family through the next steps.

-If you or a loved one experienced serious harm linked to ChatGPT, you may have grounds for legal action.
+If your loved lost their life to suicide after unhealthy use of ChatGPT, you may have grounds for legal action.